RichardJECooke/richardjecooke.github.io/README.md

 - add rss
 - add google analytics
 - envato
+- look at all config and theme config
 - fix graphic score maker
+- work out data-href problem and update post and plugin readme to use guid?
 - Deploy to richardcooke.info too: https://github.com/frikeldon/hexo-deployer-jsftp
 - move to richardcooke.info/site and put other code in apps
 - disable wordpress site
 - list of best software
-- look at all config and theme config

 # Notes
 - Forum: https://gitter.im/hexojs/hexo